Anglican–Roman Catholic dialogue

-Anglican–Roman Catholic dialogue is the historical communication between the Anglican Communion and the Roman Catholic Church, through their ecumenical relations.
-These were notably shaped subsequent to the Second Vatican Council (1962–1965).
+The ecumenical relations between the Anglican Communion and the Roman Catholic Church were notably shaped after the Second Vatican Council (1962–1965).

 English Reformation

-Conflict between the English Crown and the Holy See began in the period known as the English Reformation which began with the rejection of papal jurisdiction in England by the declaration of royal supremacy by King Henry VIII of England, followed in time by the confiscation of church properties, the dissolution of the monasteries, the execution of priests, forced attendance at Anglican worship, forced payment of tithes to the state church and the illegalisation of Roman Catholicism.
-There was a brief restoration of communion with Rome during the reign of Queen Mary I of England.
-Her death marked the end of Roman Catholic attempts to reconcile by law the Church in England to the Holy See.
+Conflict between the English Crown and the Holy See began in the period known as the English Reformation which began with the rejection of papal jurisdiction in England by the declaration of royal supremacy by King Henry VIII, followed in time by the confiscation of church properties, the dissolution of the monasteries, the execution of priests, forced attendance at Anglican worship, forced payment of tithes to the state church and the illegalisation of Roman Catholicism.
+There was a brief restoration of communion with Rome during the reign of Queen Mary I. Her death marked the end of Roman Catholic attempts to reconcile by law the Church in England to the Holy See.

-Subsequently, Pope Pius V's excommunication of Queen Elizabeth I of England in 1570 and authorisation of rebellion against her contributed to official suspicion of the allegiances of English Catholics.
+Subsequently, Pope Pius V's excommunication of Queen Elizabeth I in 1570 and authorisation of rebellion against her contributed to official suspicion of the allegiances of English Catholics.
 This, combined with a desire to assert the claims of the established church, led initially to renewed persecution by the state, and to the continued enforcement of severe legal restrictions.
-Most of these restrictions were only relieved three centuries later through several legislative reforms in the 19th century, cumulatively known as Catholic Emancipation.
+Most of these restrictions were only relieved three centuries later through several legislative reforms in the 19th century, cumulatively known as Catholic emancipation.
 The last restriction on Roman Catholics excluding them from the throne of the United Kingdom (and by extension the other Commonwealth realms) remains, but since 2013 (provided for in right of the United Kingdom by the Succession to the Crown Act 2013) marriage to a Roman Catholic no longer bars succession.